 As you take stock in your own strengths, it’s also important to be self-aware about your “weaknesses” and for your awareness of them to match what others would say about you.
 In this process, keep in mind that, when known, these are just areas of your personality that you can better manage and, in some cases, neutralize.
 If unknown, they are areas of weakness.

 For Managers and Leaders.
 Great leaders recognize their weaknesses and use that knowledge to build teams with complementary skills.
 They also understand the strengths and weakness of their team and play to individuals’ strengths.
 For example, if your top sales person struggles to fill out paperwork, don’t berate them about it.
 Get them an assistant so they can focus on selling more.
-In addition, having your team complete the Delegate & Elevate tool can shed light on what people on your team want and don’t want to be doing and where you can better support them.
+In addition, having your team complete the EOS Worldwide Delegate & Elevate tool can shed light on what people on your team want and don’t want to be doing and where you can better support them.

 I would describe my role today at Acceleration Partners as “Head of Creative Inventions and New Projects.”
 I have also put a lot of effort into a candid feedback system I call “Respectful Authenticity.”
 Turns out, my preschool teacher had me pegged.